RyanFeiluX/langchain_moonshot/README.md

 from langchain_moonshot import OpenAI
 ```

-Obsolete: If you are using a model hosted on `Azure`, you should use different wrapper for that:
+If you are using a model hosted on `Azure`, you should use different wrapper for that:
 ```python
 from langchain_openai import AzureOpenAI
 ```